 An example of why this is a problem is Scanlon's hypothetical ‘state of nature’ situation, in which two strangers of different societies meet on opposite sides of a river.
 Both have lost their respective hunting weapons to the other bank, and both realize that the other's weapon is at his feet, and that it is within his power to return the weapon to the stranger on the opposite bank.
 Scanlon argues that these two people can enter into a promissory arrangement to return the each other's weapons, with its attendant obligations, despite the fact that they do not share a social institution of promising, or indeed any social institution at all.

 The second criticism is that the conventional view gets the harm of breaking a promise wrong.
 On the conventional view, when someone breaks a promise, they harm the convention of promising as a whole, and by extension, all those who rely on it.
 But this clashes with our firm intuition that a broken promise harms primarily the jilted promisee.
-In response to this, it is open to a conventionalist to move towards a ‘hybrid’ theory, one that invokes the convention to explain the source of the trust of the promisee, but explains the harm done in breaking a promise (and thus the ground of the obligation to keep one) as one of betraying that trust as per the expectationalist view (see section 6, below).
-This is roughly the route that Kolodny and Wallace (2003) take (see Section 6.3 below).
+In response to this, it is open to a conventionalist to move towards a ‘hybrid’ theory, one that invokes the convention to explain the source of the trust of the promisee, but explains the harm done in breaking a promise (and thus the ground of the obligation to keep one) as one of betraying that trust as per the expectational view (see section 5.5, below).
+This is roughly the route that Kolodny and Wallace (2003) take.

-The other approach to promissory obligations is an appeal to the expectations that promises create in their promisees.
-Theories of this sort generally agree that: (1) Promises are the sorts of things that are designed to invite the trust of promisee.
-(2) This trust is a valuable thing, and its betrayal causes harm to promisees.
+Another approach to promissory obligations is an appeal to the expectations that promises create in their promisees.
+Theories of this sort generally agree that: 1) Promises are the sorts of things that are designed to invite the trust of promisee 2) This trust is a valuable thing, and its betrayal causes harm to promisees.
 Thus expectational theorists conclude that the wrong in breaking a promise (and thus the ground of promissory obligation) is the production of this harm.

-There is a further distinction to be made, between those expectationalists that hold that a promisee must have experienced a tangible harm as the result of a broken promise for a wrong to have been committed, and those who hold that the mere disappointment is sufficient.
+There is a further distinction to be made, between those expectation theorists that hold that a promisee must have experienced a tangible harm as the result of a broken promise for a wrong to have been committed, and those who hold that the mere disappointment is sufficient.
 We can call the first group Reliance theories, and the second Assurance theories.
-Legal theorists are more often reliance theorists, and moral theorists, like the act utilitarians and Scanlon, more often assurance theorists.
-See Atiyah 1981 (pp. 30–44) for a discussion of the distinction.

-In the last 20 years, Scanlon has outlined a comprehensive and detailed version of expectational promissory theory.
+In the last 20 years, T. M. Scanlon has outlined a comprehensive and detailed version of expectational promissory theory that has become widely influential.
 Scanlon's theory is taxonomically interesting, in that while he adopts an expectational theory of promissory obligation, his underlying normative theory is straightforwardly contractualist.
 Scanlon proposes that the operative moral rules are those that no one at the bargaining table could ‘reasonably reject’.
 Scanlon claims that promissory obligations derive from another sort of more basic moral obligations, specifically obligations not to ‘unfairly manipulate’ others.
 One has a moral duty to keep one's promises because making a promise will lead others to believe that you will do what you promise.
 Breaking the promise is then tantamount to deceiving those one promised, and since one has a moral duty not to do this, one has a moral duty to keep one's promises.

 Scanlon's principle governing a promise's generation of an obligation (the Principle of Fidelity, or Principle F) is: